BogdanPolitic/BrickBreaker_OpenGL_ES20/README.md

 - the text showing score points
 - a white gradient line repetitive motion over the brick network

-Each animation is based on a self-implemented timer which spans all its life cycle and outputs the interpolation percentage (between 0 and 1) between the initial transform and the final transform.
+Each animation is based on a self-implemented timer (InterpolationTimer class) which spans all its life cycle and outputs the interpolation percentage (between 0 and 1) between the initial transform and the final transform.